Blog

 Schedule a Consultation

-In this article, we’ve listed food options that may help manage the symptoms associated with CIDP.
+Listed below are food options that may help manage the symptoms associated with CIDP.

 What Is Chronic Inflammatory Demyelinating Polyneuropathy?

 CIDP is an inflammatory disease in which your immune system mistakenly targets the protective covering of your nerves called the myelin sheath.
 The inflammation that results from this attack damages the nerves.
-Consequently, the nerves lose their ability to transmit messages from the brain to various body regions effectively.
+Consequently, the nerves lose their ability to transmit messages from the brain to various body regions efficiently.

 Nerve inflammation can result in weakness, numbness, and difficulty moving.